ruricolist/bosom-serpent/README.markdown

 # Postscript

-I wrote Bosom Serpent as a simple demonstration of how to wrap an embedded runtime for use with Overlord, but it has proven to be unexpectedly useful.
+I wrote Bosom Serpent as a simple demonstration of how to wrap an embedded runtime for use with Vernacular, but it has proven to be unexpectedly useful.
 In particular, the fact that a shim is required to use a Python module, which might seem onerous at first, is what makes it work so well.